brittlundgren/UNCA_Astro/README.md

 # UNCA_pyastro
-Undergraduate observational astronomy resources for ASTR 411 Fall 2016 at the University of North Carolina - Asheville
+Undergraduate observational astronomy resources for ASTR 411 at the University of North Carolina - Asheville (Fall 2016 version)